MileHacker Logo

 • Wander along Jalan Tan Hiok Nee.
 This heritage street is packed with charming shophouses, cafes, and interesting street art.

-• Ask locals for their favorite lesser-known eateries for real culinary experiences.
+• Inquire with locals about their top picks lesser-known eateries for real culinary experiences.

 Cultural & Culinary Insights